dsprenkels/sss-node/README.md

 sell the recipe to a competitor.
 So they split the code into 5 shares, and allow 3 shares to restore the original code.
-Now they are sure that the majority of the staff will know when the vault is opened, but they also don't need _all_ the board members to be present if they wany to open the vault.
+Now they are sure that the majority of the staff will know when the vault is opened, but they also don't need _all_ the board members to be present if they want to open the vault.

 ## Installation